albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 Another function is :ref:`add-position-to-flight-plan` |Add Position to Flight Plan| which will insert the clicked position to the nearest flight plan leg.
-You can use this to add user-defined positions, airports or navaids in the middle of a flight plan.
+You can use this to add user defined positions, airports or navaids in the middle of a flight plan.
 The nearest leg will be chosen automatically by *Little Navmap* for inserting the new position.

-*Little Navmap* will automatically assign names to the user-defined waypoints.
+*Little Navmap* will automatically assign names to the user defined waypoints.
 You can leave these as they are or replace them with a more meaningful name.